ezeamaka2/ElectionSmartContract/README.md

-# Election Smart Contract Project
+# Election Smart Contract Project - Solidity

 This project demonstrates the use of Hardhat to create a VOTING smart contract.